meteor/galaxy-docs/source/billing.md

 <h2 id="savings-plan">Savings Plan</h2>

+### **What is Savings Plan?**

+The Savings Plan is a pricing model that offers a 20% discount in exchange for a one-year upfront payment.
+Once you sign up for a Savings Plan, your compute usage will automatically be billed using the credits you purchased at a discount, and any usage beyond your commitment will be billed at regular on-demand rates.

+### **How do I get started with Savings Plans?**

-Savings plans are simple.
-All we need is an approximate forecast on what you might spend in the coming 12 months.
-This is usually an average of your monthly bill, and multiplied by 12 calendar months.
-From there, we can provide you with an accurate quote for your pre-payment, which allows you to save 20% overall on your costs.
+All we need is a forecast of what you intend to spend over the next 12 months.
+This is usually an average of your monthly bill multiplied by 12 calendar months.
+From there, we can provide you with an accurate quote for your prepayment, allowing you to save 20% on your total costs.

-If you decide to move forward with pre-payment, but might grow in the next 6-12 months, we can also provide you with additional savings credits later on so you continue to save while you grow.

-Contact support@meteor.com if you'd like to add savings plan to your account.
+Contact [support@meteor.com](mailto:support@meteor.com) if you’d like to add a Savings Plan to your account.

+### **Renewing the Savings Plans for the next year**

+The Savings Plan is automatically renewed for the next year.
+If you want to change your upfront payment you can contact us by email.

+If you do not want to renew it, you must inform us to cancel it before the end of the one-year period.
+Ideally, at least one month before the end of the plan.

+### **Modifying a Savings Plan**

+You can increase your commitment by purchasing additional credits, to continue saving as you grow.
+For more information, contact [support@meteor.com](mailto:support@meteor.com).

+### **Canceling a Savings Plan**

+The Savings Plan cannot be canceled and we cannot make refunds of the prepaid amount.

+The exception to this is when your Savings plan has just been renewed (after the first year) a few days ago and you have decided not to continue with it.

+### **How the Savings Plan credit is used monthly?**

+Even though you make a one-year upfront payment, our billing system continues to calculate your costs on a monthly basis.
+Your credit is divided into 12 months and this amount is made available monthly.

+For example, after calculating your forecast, you decided to pay $6,000 upfront.
+Once you do that, your credits are split by month, so in that case, you have $500 to spend per month.
+If you spend less than $500, for example, $450, the difference won't carry over to the next month.
+The next month, you have exactly another $500 credit.
+If you spend more than $500, for example, $550, you will be charged $50 for additional usage.

+### **What should I consider before purchasing a Savings Plan?**

+The Savings Plan is a long-term contract (currently one year).
+Therefore, it is best practice to purchase the Savings Plan when you plan to commit to a consistent amount of long-term usage.

+It's also good practice to be conservative with your upfront payment and add additional credits once you know you're growing more than you expect.

 <h2 id="billing-update">Payment and statements</h2>